Yann M'Vila: Personal life

-M'Vila was born in Amiens, Somme.
-His father, Jean-Elvis M'Vila, was a former football player who is originally from the Republic of the Congo.
-He moved to France in 1983 and played football for 13 years regularly turning out for the reserves of local club Amiens SC.
+M'Vila was born in Amiens, in the Somme department.
+His father, Jean-Elvis M'Vila, is a former footballer originally from the Republic of the Congo.
+He moved to France in 1983 and played football for thirteen years, regularly turning out for the reserves of local club Amiens.
 His father currently resides in Cholet.
 He was a police officer and now works in metallurgy.
 Yann also has two younger sisters and an older brother.
-His brother, Yohan M'Vila, also plays professional football.
-Yann, himself, is married and has a son who was born when he was 18 years old.
+His brother, Yohan M'Vila, is a former professional footballer.
+Yann, himself, is married and has a son who was born when he was eighteen years old.

+M'Vila is Muslim and makes the pilgrimage to Mecca.